inaamashraf/GCNs_for_WDS/README.md

 - --latent_dim:       latent dimension; default is 96.
 ```

-Both training and evaluation requires the model '.inp' file and the dataset '.csv' file with pressure values.
-The model '.inp' files for both Toy and Real demand patterns are included in the repository and can also be downloaded from https://github.com/KIOS-Research/BattLeDIM.
+Both training and evaluation require the model '.inp' file and the dataset '.csv' file with pressure values.
+The model '.inp' files for both Toy and Real demand patterns can be downloaded from https://github.com/KIOS-Research/BattLeDIM.
 Both files need to be placed in respective directories i.e. (networks/L-Town/Toy or networks/L-Town/Real).

-Already trained models can be found in the directory 'trained_models'.
-These can be readily used for evaluation using run.py by specifying the 'evaluate' mode and 'model_path'.
+Trained models can be used for evaluation using run.py by specifying the 'evaluate' mode and 'model_path'.

 ## Citation
 ### Preprint: